Wild Dogs in Africa Are Endangered – How many African wild dogs are left?

 The amazing African wild dog is a charismatic predator endemic to awe-inspiring national parks and game reserves in South Africa, Kenya, Mozambique, Tanzania, Zambia, Zimbabwe and Botswana.

-Also known as the Painted dog or Cape hunting dog, wild dogs are increasingly threatened due to exploding human-wildlife conflict on the continent.
+Also known as the Painted dog or Cape hunting dog, wild dogs in Africa are increasingly threatened due to exploding human-wildlife conflict on the continent.

-Best Places to See African Wild Dogs on Safari
+Best Places to See African Wild Dogs in Africa

 Yes, some conservation organizations welcome keen volunteers to assist them in tracking and monitoring Cape hunting dogs/painted wolves in famous game reserves.
 Imagine helping game rangers use hand-held GPS devices to ID animals, set up camera traps, track the dogs using satellite telemetry and follow their spoor on foot.
 A true safari holiday, walking through the wilderness to find endangered species is the root of responsible tourism and sustainable travel – and visitors will gain in-depth knowledge about ecosystems and wildlife.